iter-tools/iter-tools/README.md

 - **Pay what you need on web**: Iter-tools is designed to be modular, meaning that only the methods you actually use end up being bundled and shipped if you are using a supported bundler.
 Webpack/uglify are capable of tree-shaking iter-tools, as is Rollup after v1.3.0.
 If you are not using a bundler that supports tree-shaking, you can still transpile an expression like `import { map, filter } from "iter-tools"` into imports of individual files: `iter-tools/es5/map` and `iter-tools/es5/filter`.
 To do this use the `iter-tools-explode-imports` package.

 ## Definitions
 This should help clarify the documentation.
-You can also get more informations here: https://developer.mozilla.org/en/docs/Web/JavaScript/Guide/Iterators_and_Generators and here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols
+You can also get more informations here:
 * **Iterator**: an object implementing the iterator protocol (the method next etc.)
 * **Async Iterator**: an object implementing the async iterator protocol (the method next that returns a promise etc.)
 * An object is **iterable** if it implements the @@iterator method, meaning that the object (or one of the objects up its prototype chain) must have a property with a @@iterator key which is available via constant Symbol.iterator.
 You can call this function without arguments to get an object implementing the **iterator** protocol.